tgstone/sio-math-workshop/docs/source/schedule.rst

 Schedule
 =========
 All of our courses will be taught in Nierenberg Hall 101.
-Snacks will be provided on the first day, and lunch and dinner will be provided on the second day.
+Snacks and coffee will be provided on both days, and lunch and dinner will be provided on the second day.
 See below for details.

-NH101 directions: From the NH parking lot, walk south toward
+NH101 directions: From the NH parking lot, walk south toward the building (past the rose garden).
+Go down the stairs on the right of the building, and you will see the open door of NH101.

 Day 1 - 09/22
 -------------